yuxinsun-dartmouth/RPS/README.md

 To show how inference is close to the likelihood of rules at each game, we plot the normalized likelihood of two rules.
 ![image](https://user-images.githubusercontent.com/75051599/196278925-ca6b33d3-208b-4a24-9f28-88e610d914ec.png)

 Next we start with the known Q1 and Q2 and use EM to learn P transition only.
+The true P here is [[0.7, 0.3], [0.4, 0.6]].
 We run a simulation of 1000 games multiple times and plot the distribution of P[1,1] and P[2,2] as follows (the sample size is chosen 100):

 ![image](https://user-images.githubusercontent.com/75051599/197563987-e93bfb1e-734e-4b1a-b0d5-728dd1f56614.png)